Semyon Dezhnev: Biography

 Dezhnyov's koch was driven by the storm and was eventually wrecked somewhere south of the Anadyr.
 The remaining 25 men wandered in unknown country for 10 weeks until they came to the mouth of the Anadyr.
 Twelve men went up the Anadyr, walked for 20 days, found nothing and turned back.
 Three of the stronger men got back to Dezhnyov and the rest were never heard of again.
 In the spring or early summer of 1649 the 12 remaining men built boats from driftwood and went up the Anadyr.
 They were probably trying to get out of the tundra into forested country to obtain sables and firewood.
-About 320 miles upriver they built a zimov'ye (winter quarters) somewhere near Anadyrsk and subjected the local Yukaghirs to tribute.
+About 320 miles upriver they built a zimovye (winter quarters) somewhere near Anadyrsk and subjected the local Yukaghirs to tribute.

 In 1649, Russians on the Kolyma ascended the Anyuy River branch of the Kolyma and learned that one could travel from its headwaters to the headwaters of the Pogycha-Anadyr.
 In 1650 Stadukhin and Semyon Motora followed this route and stumbled onto Dezhnyov's camp.
 The land route was clearly superior and Dezhnyov's sea route was never used again.
 Dezhnyov spent the next several years exploring and collecting tribute from the natives.
 More cossacks arrived from the Kolyma; Motora was killed and Stadukhin went south to find the Penzhina River.
 Dezhnyov found a walrus rookery at the mouth of the Anadyr and ultimately accumulated over 2 tons of walrus ivory, far more valuable than the few furs found at Anadyrsk.

 In 1659, Dezhnyov transferred his authority to Kurbat Ivanov, the discoverer of Lake Baikal.
 In 1662 he was at Yakutsk.
 In 1664 he reached Moscow and after selling 4.6 tons of walrus tusks from the North, he became a wealthy man.
 Also, for his merits as a researcher, he was awarded the title of chieftain.
 He later served on the Olenyok River and the Vilyuy River.
 In 1670 he escorted 47,164 rubles (a soldier was paid about 5 rubles a year) of tribute to Moscow and died there in late 1672.